I’m a middle aged guy, married with two kids, who grew up in South Devon.

-Then I followed my true passion and became a freelance software developer.
+Then I followed my true passion becoming a freelance software developer.
 Based in London, I wrote trading software for banks in London, France, Germany, Switzerland, New York and Tokyo.

-Politically I’m can’t say I have a strong affiliation with any particular party.
+Politically I don’t have a strong affiliation with any particular party.
 But I do believe strongly in:

 - …being courteous and respectful,

 - …working & earning by creating value in other peoples lives,

 - …doing something to make it right rather than moaning about it being wrong,

 - …assuming other people are well intentioned, but being prepared in case they aren’t,

 I support Cancer Research UK, because they fund research based upon the impact cancer has on peoples lives, rather than how much profit a potential treatment can make.
 But for me it goes beyond that.
 Much of what is researched in Cancer is really about better understanding our bodies fundamental cellular mechanisms.
 This will transform medicine in almost every respect.
 So for me, it’s the best balance between reducing people’s suffering in the near term, whilst laying the foundation for changing billions of peoples lives in the long-term.

 And don’t even get me started on how Cancer Research is currently the best first step to master nano-technology and hence transforming the human-race as a whole!